Yunesit'in Government

-The Stone First Nation or Yunesitʼin First Nation is a band government of the Yunesit'in subgroup of the Tsilhqot'in people, whose territory is the Chilcotin District in the western Central Interior region of the Canadian province of British Columbia.
+The Yunesitʼin Government, formerly known as the Stone First Nation, is a band government of the Yunesit'in subgroup of the Tsilhqot'in people, whose territory is the Chilcotin District in the western Central Interior region of the Canadian province of British Columbia.
 It is a member of the Tsilhqot'in Tribal Council.
-The people of the Stone First Nation are known as the Yunesit'in in the Chilcotin language.
+The people of the Yunesitʼin Government are known as the Yunesit'in in the Chilcotin language.